 Information you provide to us voluntarily

-When you provide Personal Information to us through your use of our digital services, such as when you sign up for a newsletter, subscriptions, order processing, sweepstakes or other promotions, post on our Social Media Pages or product review pages, or contact customer service or any of our contact centers, and in the case of our health care professionals or partners, attend a meeting, conference, training or other event.
+When you provide Personal Information to us through your use of our digital Services, such as when you sign up for a newsletter, subscriptions, order processing, sweepstakes or other promotions, post on our Social Media Pages or product review pages, or contact customer service or any of our contact centers, and in the case of our health care professionals or partners, attend a meeting, conference, training or other event.
 You will be informed what Personal Information is required and what Personal Information is optional.

-When we are engaged with you in a contractual relationship for the provision of services, and you provide us with information during day-to-day interactions with our sales representatives
+When we are engaged with you in a contractual relationship for the provision of Services, and you provide us with information during day-to-day interactions with our sales representatives

 If you share details with us—like signing up for a newsletter or making a purchase—we may combine that with other information we already have about you from across Kenvue brands, both online and offline.
 This can include things like your purchase history, data collected through cookies or other tracking technologies (see “Information we collect automatically” for details about use of tracking technologies on the Services).
 We may also combine it with information from other sources, such as publicly available data (including your public social media profiles) or trusted third-party providers.